 The misdiagnosis of pain is one of the most important issue taken up by Travell and Simons.
 Referred pain from trigger points often mimics the symptoms of other maladies and causes of discomfort.
 Travell and Simons suggest that most of the common everyday pain is in fact caused by myofascial trigger points and that ignoring this concept often leads to false diagnoses and the ultimate failure to deal effectively with pain.

-The Trigger Point Therapists at Nashville Neuromuscular Center always do a thorough assessment and listen to medical history including accidents and injuries to determine the likelihood of trigger points being the actual source of myofascial pain syndromes.
+Your therapist will do a thorough assessment and medical history including accidents and injuries to determine the likelihood of trigger points being the actual source of myofascial pain syndromes.
 We frequently refer to appropriate medical professionals to rule out any other more serious causes before just assuming that trigger point massage will be the cure-all for what ails you.

-Experienced Myofascial Trigger Point therapists use many techniques to deactivate the noxious points.
-Deep pressure myotherapy or ischemic compression are most typical and usually combined with other deep tissue massage techniques to open the area and separate the muscle fibers to release the hold of the contracted trigger point.
-Practitioners use elbows, thumbs or various tools to direct pressure directly upon the trigger point, and a professional will understand the proper amount of pressure and length of time necessary to get the best results.
+Your therapist may use elbows, thumbs or various tools to direct pressure directly upon the trigger point, and will understand the proper amount of pressure and length of time necessary to get the best results.
 Trigger Point Massage Therapy does not have to be painful and communication of the client is very important.